makjn10/Shell_Application/README.md

     * strtok()

 Once you have the code and headers, it should be as simple as running gcc -o main main.c to compile it, and then ./main to run it.

-Alternatively, you can get the code from GitHub.
-That link goes straight to the current revision of the code at the time of this writing– I may choose to update it and add new features someday in the future.
-If I do, I’ll try my best to update this article with the details and implementation ideas.

 ## Output for Some Shell Codes